dominicthevanr/rancher2azure/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template allows you to deploy a Rancher on Ubuntu VM to Azure using the latest patched version.
-This will deploy a B1s size VM in the resource group location and return the fully qualified domain name of the VM.
+This template allows you to deploy a Rancher on Linux Ubuntu VM to Azure using the latest patched version.
+This will deploy a B2s size VM in the resource group location and return the fully qualified domain name of the VM.

+This deployment includes:
+* Virtual Machine
+    * user
+    * password
+    * machine size
+    * auto-shutdown
+    * DNS
+    * network